Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: Results

 In the asexual case ($r=0$) the frequency distribution over the number of mutations is well described by a Gaussian~\cite{PSK2010}.
 Furthermore, the frequency distribution of the obligately sexual population with $r=1$ should also be well described by a Gaussian, because the generating function is just the product of two generating functions of asexual evolution (see \eqref{Eq:part}).
 However, for $0<r\ll 1$, the Gaussian may not be a good approximation.
 In Fig.~\ref{Fig:config} we depict the time evolution of the frequency distribution for $r=10^{-9}$.
 Clearly the frequency distribution cannot be approximated by a Gaussian traveling wave.
 Moreover, the shape of the distribution changes with time, which implies that there is no time-independent steady state.
 Rather, the distribution behaves like a `breathing traveling wave' in that the behavior seen in Fig.~\ref{Fig:config} repeats periodically.
+In Supporting Information, one can find an animation showing the breathing traveling wave.
 The time when two peaks become comparable in Fig.~\ref{Fig:config} corresponds to the abrupt jump of mean fitness alluded to above.
 Further mathematical analysis of this phenomenon seems interesting, but we will not pursue it here because it is hardly observable in real, finite populations.